entando/entando-docs/vuepress/docs/v7.3/docs/getting-started/entando-cli.md

 ### Prerequisites

-The basic requirements for the CLI vary with use case, as shown in the table below.
+The requirements for ent functionality vary with each use case, shown in the table below.

 | Category | Prerequisite
 | :- | :-